ENERGY TRANSITION

 Fleet renewal

-These three new ships of 42,200 tonnes each will be the largest in the Brittany Ferries fleet, with a length of 215 metres, making 3,000 lane metres available for freight.
-Thanks to fleet renewal, Brittany Ferries therefore affirms its commitment to energy transition, bringing passengers a more efficient, more respectful and more comfortable ship for their voyage.
+These new ships, each weighing 42,200 gross tons and measuring 215 metres in length, are the largest in the Brittany Ferries fleet, providing 3,000 linear meters for freight.
+Through fleet renewal, Brittany Ferries reinforces its commitment to energy transition, offering passengers a more efficient, eco-friendly, and comfortable vessel for their journey.

 The future : liquiefied natural gas (LNG)

-Significant investment in fleet renewal was made before the current Covid crisis hit.
-Two LNG-powered ships will have significant impact on the reduction of carbon emissions per passenger on routes connecting the UK with Spain.
-The company will schedule four weekly rotations between the United Kingdom and Spain instead of the current five.
-This will result in a significant reduction in fuel consumption and emissions.
-Combined with lower emissions due to improved fuel efficiency and the use of LNG* as a fuel, a saving of 46% in terms of CO2 per passenger is expected, compared to ships currently operating on the same routes.
+Major investments in fleet renewal were decided before the COVID-19 health crisis.
+The first two LNG-powered ships, Salamanca and Santoña, have a significant impact on reducing carbon emissions per passenger on routes linking the UK and Spain.
+The Company reduced rotations from five to four per week between UK and Spain, resulting in a substantial reduction in fuel consumption and emissions.
+Combined with improved energy efficiency and the use of LNG* as fuel, a 46% reduction in CO₂ per passenger is achieved compared to ships previously operating on the same routes.

 News